Marketing Attribution: Everything You Need to Know

 What is marketing attribution?

-Marketing attribution is the process of determining which of your marketing strategies gets the credit for generating traffic, leads, or conversions.
+Marketing attribution is the process of determining which of your marketing strategies get the credit for generating traffic, leads, or conversions.
 It can help you track the progress of your marketing goals, like increasing brand awareness.
-For example, you can use it to view how your social media campaign impacted sales.

 Why is marketing attribution important?

-Attribution marketing helps you effectively track the results of your marketing campaigns.
-You can view whether your search engine optimization (SEO) strategy drives traffic to your website or whether your blog posts encourage readers to sign up for your newsletter.
+As mentioned in the attribution marketing definition, attribution marketing helps you effectively track the results of your marketing campaigns.
+You can see whether your search engine optimization (SEO) strategy drives traffic to your website or whether your blog posts encourage readers to sign up for your newsletter.

-These are insights are essential to inform your strategies, so you can make improvements to drive better results for your business.
+These insights are essential to inform your strategies so you can make improvements to drive better results for your business.

 For example, you might notice that several users click on your pay-per-click (PPC) ad, but quickly exit your website after viewing your landing page.
-As a result, you can optimize your landing page by improving your web copy or adding images and videos to keep your visitors engaged.
+Acting on the insights you get from your marketing attribution, you can optimize your landing page by improving your web copy or adding images and videos to keep your visitors engaged.

 What is a marketing attribution model?